alexsave/dweets/textedit/README.md

 s.split('\n')
 ```

-However, this is 13 charactesr vs the 10 characters you see in the final result.
+However, this is 13 characters vs the 10 characters you see in the final result.

-With the newlines replaced, we have
+With the newlines replaced, we have:

 ```js
 t?onkeydown=k=>s={s:s.slice(x.reset(o=k.key),-1),r:s+'\n',t:s}[o[4]]||s+o:s='\n'